 Image via TED.com

 Listening to the same person for an extended period of time can become unengaging (regardless of how engaging the speaker is), which is why industry events are a great opportunity to promote your video content to a large and relevant audience.
+Of course, you’ll want your video to be top-notch for this one so it may be worth investing in video editing software.

 By pinning a tweet to the top of your personal or company Twitter feed, you ensure that tweet doesn’t get lost in the new tweets you’re consistently posting.
 It also will drive even more engagement to valuable video tweets.